Seerden/SpaceFluff/README.md

 The end goal of the project is to quantify two things:

     - Is citizen science a valuable method of science when it comes to classification of LSB/UDGs?
+    - Do volunteer scientists become better at classification as they classifiy more and more objects?
     - Which objects in the SpaceFluff dataset are UDGs in the Fornax cluster?

 - ### Inspect, explore